-Given the time of year, I’ve been looking into the kinds of things our Spanish friends serve at Christmas and came across Turrón.
-It is one of their traditional desserts and I’m told by Spanish friends that Christmas just wouldn’t be the same without it.
+Given the time of year, I’ve been looking into the kinds of things the lovely Spanish folk serve at Christmas and I came across Turrón.
+It’s one of their traditional desserts and I’m told by Spanish friends that Christmas just wouldn’t be the same without it.
 There’s even a Turrón museum!
 Turrón (basically nougat) dates back to the 15th century, a time when the Moors occupied Spain.
 It was first created in the Southern town of Jijona, which is the likely result of the local bees also producing some wonderfully sweet honey after collecting pollen from wild flowers on the mountains surrounding the town.

 So there we go.
 I love knowing the history of a food, or even an ingredient, don’t you?
 The process of making a recipe becomes just that little bit more magical for me when I do.
 I hope you enjoy this and have a wonderful Christmas! ❤️

-- Line a rectangular dish with baking paper.
-Mine was 26cm x 16cm, but I’ve also made it in a 20cm x 20cm square dish and found it was definitely a little thinner but still fine.
-If you don’t have either of those exact sizes and use something else just make sure the chocolate doesn’t spread out too thinly or you’ll make a chocolate bark!
-You could also use silicone moulds if you’d like them in shapes
+- Line a 26cm x 16cm dish with baking paper.
+I’ve also made it in a 20cm x 20cm square dish and it was definitely a little thinner but still fine.

 - Slowly melt all the chocolate and cacao butter in a saucepan over a very low heat and stir frequently so it doesn’t stick or clump.
 Don’t rush this or you’ll burn the chocolate

-- Once it is all melted and silky smooth, remove chocolate mixture from the heat and stir in the honey or rice malt syrup, followed by the nuts and stir well to combine
+- Once all the chocolate is melted and silky smooth, remove mixture from the heat and stir in the honey or rice malt syrup, followed by the nuts and stir well to combine

-- Pour the mixture into the prepared dish or moulds, then place in the freezer for one hour or until set.
-The smaller moulds will only take about 30 minutes
+- Pour the chocolate mixture into the prepared dish, then place in the freezer for one hour or until set

-- If you have set the mixture whole, remove from the freezer and let it sit on the bench for 5ish minutes before slicing into small squares
+- Remove from the freezer and let it sit on the bench for 5ish minutes before slicing into small squares

 - Store in the fridge and enjoy!